Charles Le Gendre: Career in Japan and Korea

-In December 1872, while traveling from Xiamen back to the United States, Le Gendre stopped off in Japan and was hired by Japanese Foreign Minister Soejima Taneomi as an advisor in both foreign affair and military affairs, becoming the first foreigner employed in a high-ranking post by the Meiji government.
+In December 1872, while traveling from Xiamen back to the United States, Le Gendre stopped off in Japan and was hired by Japanese Foreign Minister Soejima Taneomi as an advisor in both foreign affairs and military affairs, becoming the first foreigner employed in a high-ranking post by the Meiji government.

 Le Gendre participated in the December 1872 diplomatic mission by Soejima to Beijing.
 After meeting with only partial success in negotiations, Le Gendre helped organize Japan's Taiwan Expedition of 1874, which he intended to personally accompany.
 However, Le Gendre was unexpectedly imprisoned for a brief time at Shanghai on the orders of the United States Consul-General for deserting the service, and thus never actually made it to Taiwan.
 In 1875, the Japanese government awarded him the Order of the Rising Sun, Gold and Silver Star, which represents the second highest of eight classes associated with the award.
 This represented the first time that the Order had been conferred on a non-Japanese recipient.
 Le Gendre retired later that same year.

 Le Gendre remained in Japan until 1890, working in a private capacity as an advisor to Ōkuma Shigenobu.
 In March 1890 he left Japan to become an adviser to King Gojong of Korea.
 He remained in the Korean court until his death of apoplexy in Seoul on September 1, 1899.
 He was buried in the Yanghwajin Foreigners' Cemetery in Seoul.

 Le Gendre was author of Progressive Japan: A Study of the Political and Social Needs of the Empire (1878).

 A large portion of his private papers are now in the possession of the Library of Congress.
 Among these are his four-volume Notes of Travel in Formosa (1874–1875), an intelligence report illustrated with photographs and paintings and published only in 2012 by the National Museum of Taiwan History.

 Family in Japan

 Never having divorced his American wife, Le Gendre nonetheless married Ito Ikeda in Tokyo sometime in late 1872 or early 1873.
 Ito Ikeda was the illegitimate daughter of Matsudaira Yoshinaga, a daimyō (大名) regarded as one of the "Four Wise Lords of the Bakumatsu".
 They had a son and two daughters, only one of whom, Aiko (愛子), survived to adulthood.
-Their son later became a famous kabuki (歌舞伎) actor, Ichimura Uzaemon XV (十五代市村羽左衛門), who died in May, 1945, of natural causes.
+Their son later became a famous kabuki (歌舞伎) actor, Ichimura Uzaemon XV (十五代目 市村羽左衛門), who died in May 1945, of natural causes.
 Le Gendre's and Ikeda's granddaughter by Aiko, Seikiya Toshiko (関屋 敏子), was a well-known soprano prior to her suicide in 1941.